Teaching nouns is easy with our printable noun worksheets.

 How many types of nouns are there?

-The easy answer is that there are as many different kinds as one can define.
+The easy answer is that there are as many different kinds as one can define or imagine.

-On this page you can jump down to sample noun worksheets by their classifications (in alphabetical order), with several versions for different font sizes and most are also available in cursive writing:
+On this page you can find sample noun worksheets by their classifications (in alphabetical order), with several versions for different font sizes and most are also available in cursive writing:

 Grammar terms generally mean what they also mean in other uses, as with the word plural which means more than one; so a plural noun names more than one reality.